-- High School transcript, copy of High School diploma or Certified GED scores. - Official transcripts from ALL colleges and universities previously attended, including WCCCD. - Students who attended other colleges must submit an "Evaluation of Advanced Standing".
-This document provides a transfer credit evaluation of classes completed at other colleges that are being transferred to WCCCD.
-The student's request for this evaluation must be received by WCCCD District Records Department by the deadline dates of: January 15th if applying for Fall admissions and May 1st if applying for Spring admissions. - Two (2) original Reference Letters; one from employer and one personal reference, signed and dated within 30 days.
+- High School transcript, copy of High School diploma or Certified GED scores showing date of completion - Official transcripts from ALL colleges and universities previously attended, including WCCCD - Two (2) original Reference Letters; one from employer and one personal reference, signed and dated within 60 days of application submission.
 If unemployed, submit two personal references.
-Letters written by family and faculty members are not accepted. - Admission test results. - Essay on Topics: "Why I Wish to Become a Nurse" and "How I Foresee Nursing in the Future."
-The signed, original copy of essay, dated within 30 days must be submitted with application. - Background Check via www.certifiedbackground.com Package Code is ay20.
-Report must be dated within 30 days of application.

-- A Student Recommendation Form, if an applicant has been in a nursing program at another college. - Any healthcare licenses from Michigan Department of Community Health (MCDH). - Proof of current health care experience on an official letterhead. - Original Information Meeting Attendance Verification Form.
+Letters written by family and WCCCD faculty or staff are not accepted - Entrance exam scores - Essay.
+Typed, signed and dated 500-1,000 word essay describing, "How I plan to be successful in completing the Nursing Program" - Background Check via www.certifiedbackground.com required upon acceptance to program - A Student Recommendation Form, if an applicant has attended a nursing program at another college - Current healthcare licenses or certifications from Michigan Department of Community Health (MCDH) with or without work experience - Original Information Meeting Attendance Verification Form dated within a year of nursing application submission

+Nursing continued

+• Completion of Nursing Program prerequisite courses